manticoresoftware/manticoresearch/docs/indexing/full-text_fields.rst

 “abstract” only).
 Manticore index format generally supports up to 256 fields.

-Note that the original contents of the fields are **not** stored in the Manticore index.
 The text that you send to Manticore gets processed, and a full-text index (a special data structure that enables quick searches for a keyword) gets built from that text.
-But the original text contents are then simply discarded.
-Manticore assumes that you store those contents elsewhere anyway.

-Moreover, it is impossible to *fully* reconstruct the original text, because the specific whitespace, capitalization, punctuation, etc will all be lost during indexing.
-It is theoretically possible to partially reconstruct a given document from the Manticore full-text index, but that would be a slow process (especially if the :ref:`CRC dictionary <dict>` is used, which does not even store the original keywords and works with their hashes instead).
+Prior Manticore Search 3.2 the original content of fields is discarded and it's not possible to *fully* reconstruct it.
+In newer versions, original content can be optionally stored in index.